 - T.J.
 Zajdel*, G. Shim*, L. Wang, A. Rossello-Martinez, D.J.
 Cohen, SCHEEPDOG: programming electric cues to dynamically herd large-scale cell migration, Cell Systems, vol. 10, no. 6, pp. 506-514, 2020.

 - M. Sharlach, Researchers use electric fields to herd cells like flocks of sheep, Princeton Engineering, June 2020.

 People’s Ventilator Project

->

-> During the worst stages of the COVID-19 pandemic, there was an unmet global need for easily manufactured, rapidly deployable mechanical ventilators.
+During the worst stages of the COVID-19 pandemic, there was an unmet global need for easily manufactured, rapidly deployable mechanical ventilators.
 The People’s Ventilator Project was started to meet this need, bringing researchers together across Princeton University and beyond to design an open-source, replicable ventilator that could adapt to shifting global supply chains.
-I developed printed circuit boards to interface pressure and flow sensors and valves with a Raspberry Pi to control the system.
-I am also carrying out standard testing to certify the ventilator for emergency use.
+I developed printed circuit boards to interface pressure and flow sensors and valves with a Raspberry Pi to control the system, and tested its performance.
 Contributing to this project has been a great honor, and I would like to acknowledge the fantastic team: Julienne LaChance, Daniel Cohen, Daniel Notterman, Lorenzo Seirup, Chase Marshall, Grant Wallace, Jonny Saunders, Manuel Schottdorf, Zhenyu Song, Al Gaillard, Sophie Dvali, and Moritz Kuett.